vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 #### Outbound from the OCP private network to public Internet
 1. Firewall Rule
-    - Firewall tab and select '+' to add
+    - go to the Firewall tab and select '+' to add
       - Name: **ocpnet**
       - Source: Select the '+'
         - select 'Org Vdc Networks' from the objects type list